cyberianzed/syllabusweb/README.md

-# cyberianweb
+# Syllabusweb

-A beta blog page..
+A webpage for displaying syllabus..
+Part of web programming assignemts